 Tip: If your organization has a lot of agents, consider applying a filter to the Assignee name attribute to select only the names you want returned.

-- Give the query a name, for example "Agent solved tickets", then click Save > Add to dashboard.
+- Give the report a name, for example "Agent solved tickets", then click Save > Add to dashboard.

-- On the Save new query to page, choose a new dashboard, enter a name for the dashboard, for example "Dashboard filters test", then click Save.
-Explore creates a new dashboard named "Dashboard filters test" and adds the "Agents solved tickets" query to it.
+- On the Save new report to page, choose a new dashboard, enter a name for the dashboard, for example "Dashboard filters test", then click Save.
+Explore creates a new dashboard named "Dashboard filters test" and adds the "Agents solved tickets" report to it.